marcotidei/LAURACam/README.md

 ---

-## BLE Camera Control
+### BLE Camera Control

-The Controller uses BLE to wake up the GoPro, send commands, and query the current recording state.
+The Controller uses BLE to wake up the GoPro, send commands, and query the current recording state — all wirelessly!

 ---

-## Low Power Architecture
+### Low Power Architecture

 Optimized for Heltec LoRa (ESP32) boards, supporting sleep mode and wake-up features to minimize power draw.
 The system can also send BLE wake signals to GoPros in power-save mode — ideal when remote cameras are sleeping to conserve battery and reduce the risk of overheating.

 ---

-## Remote OLED Display
+### Remote OLED Display

 The status of each camera is shown on the Remote’s screen, including signal strength, recording status, alerts, and health indicators.

 ---

-## Multi-Device Support
+### Multi-Device Support

 Control multiple cameras with unique IDs and receive independent feedback from each.